Once famed as “the lentil capital of the world,” Pullman, Washington celebrates the National Lentil Festival every year.

-Lentils are a superfood that are rich in antioxidants, minerals, and vitamins, and lentils are very affordable and can be easily stored in the pantry in a plastic bag.
+Lentils are a superfood that are rich in antioxidants, minerals, and vitamins, and lentils are very affordable and can be easily stored.
 Lentils are also an excellent source of fiber, protein, iron, and folate.

 4. As a Meat Substitute